-Family Mediation at Watson Thomas Solicitors
+Family Mediation & Divorce Mediation at Watson Thomas Solicitors

-Mediation is a cost effective and practical route to resolving your family law dispute.
+Family Mediation or Divorce Mediation is a cost effective and practical route to resolving your family law dispute.
 We offer clear capped fees for this service and costs can be shared between the parties.

 A mediator will facilitate discussions between you and your former spouse or partner and guide you towards a practical solution.
 The discussions are confidential and legally privileged.
 You can discuss any issues at mediation, including arrangements for children, finances or divorce.
 The mediator is neutral and will not take sides in the dispute.

-The mediator doesn’t advise you but at Watson Thomas our mediators are also solicitors which means they have the legal expertise to provide information where appropriate.
+The mediator doesn’t advise you but at Watson Thomas Solicitors, our mediators are also solicitors which means they have the legal expertise to provide information where appropriate.
 Your solicitor can support you outside the mediation and give you legal advice.

-Mediation is voluntary but it is also strongly encouraged by the courts.
+Family Mediation is voluntary but it is also strongly encouraged by the courts.
 Attending a Mediation Information session (known as a MIAM) is compulsory before issuing children or finance proceedings, unless you qualify for an exemption.

 Legal aid is available for mediation depending on your circumstances.